NickTidwell/StockMarket_GroupProject/README.md

 1. You can view the raw data by clicking view data
 2. You can view the graph by clicking graph data
-3. You can view the prediction models by clicking predict
+3. You can view the prediction models by clicking predict.
+The prediction data is sent to a database.

 You can build a report on all the stocks imported by clicking build report In the report menu you can click and view the past reports.

+Users can query the database of prediction data & generate .cvs files of the data through an interface.